Jeltje/defuse/README.md

 ``

 The docker installation is set up to run three deFuse tools:
-  - create_reference_dataset
+  - `create_reference_dataset.pl`
-  - defuse
+  - `defuse.pl`, followed by `get_reads.pl`
-  - get_reads (post processing)
+It also provides a filtered results file as described below

-All three tools need the same config file, which is provided in the repository (`hg38config.txt`).
+All three tools need the same config file, which is provided in the repository (`hg38config.txt` and `hg19config.txt`).

 ## Creating reference input

 First, the reference dataset must be created by using the `reference` option in the container.
 This will create 109G of data, so use a working directory with enough space!
-The 109G is reduced to 39G before the program finishes.
+The 109G is reduced to 38G before the program finishes.

 First, copy `hg38config.txt` to your working directory, then run

 ``docker run -v /path/to/workdir:/data jeltje/defuse reference -c hg38config.txt``

 **This may take up to 24 hours to complete**.
 The program creates a directory named `defuseData/` in your workdir.
+If you want to rename this, you must also change it in the config file.

 ## Running deFuse

 The deFuse run *must be*  started from the same working directory as the reference run.

 The fastq input files should be separated into forward and reverse reads, and copied to the working directory.
+Do not create symlinks to the files, docker does not accept those.

 ``docker run -v /path/to/workdir:/data jeltje/defuse defuse -c hg38config.txt -1 R1.fastq -2 R2.fastq -p 8 -o outdir``